theseyan/bufzilla/README.md

 }
 ```

-You can find more examples of usage in the [unit tests](https://github.com/theseyan/zbuffers/tree/main/test).
+You can find more examples of usage in the [unit tests](https://github.com/theseyan/bufzilla/tree/main/test).

 ### Caveats

 NOTE: Post `v0.2.0` VLE has been implemented which alleviates most of these caveats.

-- zBuffers favors simplicity and performance over output size.
+- bufzilla favors simplicity and performance over output size.
 Optional **variable length integer encoding** is a technique which can be added later, for a small performance penalty.
 - As a self-describing format, field names are present in the encoded result which affects the encoded size.

 ## Testing